 INDUSTRY INTERACTION, TECHNOLOGY TRANSFER AND COMMERCIALISATION PROGRAM

 GEMOC relies on a vigorous interaction with the mineral exploration industry at both the research and the teaching/training levels.
-The research results of the Centre's work are transferred to the industry and to the scientific community in several ways:
+The research results of the Centre’s work are transferred to the industry and to the scientific community by:

 • collaborative industry-supported Honours, MSc and PhD projects

 • short courses relevant to the industry and government sector users, designed to communicate and transfer new technologies, techniques and knowledge in the discipline areas covered by the Key Centre

 • one-on-one research collaborations and shorter-term collaborative research on industry problems involving national and international partners

 • provision of high quality geochemical analyses with value-added interpretations in collaboration with industry and government organisations, extending our industry interface

 • use of AccessMQ consultancies and collaborative industry projects, which employ and disseminate the technological developments carried out by the Centre